rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

 * Try using the same two configuration parameter modifications as did this tutorial, but implementing them via a separate configuration (``.py``) file, rather than via the ``pipetask`` ``-c`` argument (hint: to do this, you'd use the ``-C`` argument for ``pipetask``).

-* Run the ``pipetask qgraph`` command from Section 3.1, but with the final line ``--show graph`` removed.
+* Run the ``pipetask qgraph`` command from section 4.1, but with the final line ``--show graph`` removed.
 This still takes roughly 15 minutes, but prints out a much more concise summary listing only the total number of quanta to be executed, which should be 7.